How can your Shopify store colors affect your site? First, a brief history lesson…

 If you’re still balking at the idea of colors being important to big brands, let’s take a look at one easily recognizable logo that uses the Tetrad color scheme.

-Which is basically just a fancy name for when four colors are distributed evenly around the color wheel, causing there is no clear dominance of one color.
+This is basically just a fancy name for when four colors are distributed evenly around the color wheel, causing there to be no clear dominance of one color.

-The point being, you can take advantage of designing your Shopify store colors to make your design more attractive and incentivize people to want to click, buy, share, and love your marketing.
+The point is, you can take advantage of designing your Shopify store colors to make your design more attractive and incentivize people to want to click, buy, share, and love your marketing.

 Favorites and least favorites

 If you look up different favorite color surveys, you can find significant information on favorite and least favorite colors.
 Some of these vary by certain degrees.
 But here are some of the highlights: